lltbx/Automatic-Sentiment-Analyzer/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)

 Automatic Sentiment Analyzer is designed to implement and evaluate linear classifiers for sentiment analysis.
-This project focuses on the Perceptron algorithm and its variations, utilizing loss functions such as the hinge-loss function.
+This project focuses on the Perceptron algorithm and its variations, utilizing loss the hinge-loss function.
 It includes a feature matrix where rows are feature vectors, and columns are individual features, along with a vector of labels representing the actual sentiment of the corresponding features.

 ## Features
 - **Linear Classifiers**: Implementations of Perceptron, average Perceptron, and Pegasos algorithms.
-- **Loss Functions**: Includes hinge-loss and other loss functions.
+- **Loss Functions**: Includes hinge-loss and it's variations.
 - **Feature Extraction**: Uses bag-of-words model for feature extraction.
 - **Hyperparameter Tuning**: Capabilities for tuning hyperparameters to optimize model performance.
 - **Accuracy Evaluation**: Mechanisms to evaluate training, validation, and test accuracy.

 ### Prerequisites
 - Python 3.8 or higher